 Despite the new designs making the website look high-end, during heuristic research and user interviews our CRO analyst team found that the homepage which is known as the face of the website does not say much about its audience and users might miss a clear Call to Action button.
 To understand if the issue exists in reality, we made a 5 seconds test.

 Apart from the fact that users felt the same brand image as the company wanted, the test results also revealed 3 interesting insights.

-The screen included three main taglines — Shop Now, name of “Special Collection” and Sweaters.
+- The screen included three main taglines — Shop Now, the name of “Special Collection” and Sweaters.
 When users were asked where would they click next, the most popular answer was “don’t know”.
 Therefore, can be concluded that users don’t see one bold CTA button that they should click without doubts.
 Even though most of the answers were “I don’t know”, it indicates that all information might seem equal or not enough inviting to click on any element.

-To the same “next click” question the second most popular answer was Sweaters.
+- To the same “next click” question the second most popular answer was Sweaters.
 What’s more, the product type name was in general one of the most often mentioned words in other questions e.g. when respondents were asked to describe the website with 3 words.
 Hence, can be concluded that users will remember simple and self-explanatory product names better than words that take imagination to visualize and understand them.

 As you can see from the outcome of our research, by using the 5-second test you can find not only a simple answer to the question “is the brand message perceived as expected?”, you can also find more insights that would improve the performance of the website.

+Find out more about our data-informed research and audit services for your own growing eCommerce store.
 Have any other tips & tricks on how to make a successful 5-second test?
 Share them with us — email@example.com